-Calgary, is located in the south of the province, in an area of foothills and prairies.
-It’s cattle rearing heritage gave the city the nickname of ‘Cow Town’.
+Calgary is located in the south of the province, in an area of foothills and prairies.
+Its cattle rearing heritage gave the city the nickname of ‘Cow Town’.
 In 1988, Calgary became the first Canadian city to host the Winter Olympic Games which has left behind such legacies as the Canada Olympic Park and the Olympic Plaza.
-Also known as ‘The Stampede City’ after the Calgary Stampede, this annual rodeo, exhibition and festival is held every July and modestly bills itself ‘The Greatest Outdoor Show on Earth’.
+Also known as ‘The Stampede City’ after the Calgary Stampede, this annual rodeo, exhibition, and the festival is held every July and modestly bills itself ‘The Greatest Outdoor Show on Earth.

 Edmonton, Canada’s fifth largest city is located in the centre of the province and its biggest claim to fame is the West Edmonton Mall, the largest shopping mall in North America .
 A large water park, an amusement park, a gigantic ice rink, hundreds of stores and restaurants await the visitor.
 If this is the zenith of man’s ingenuity then Mother Nature hits back; in the right conditions Edmonton will offer up the unforgettable experience of viewing the aurora borealis, the Northern Lights.